 Restorative practices, an alternative discipline approach focused on repair rather than punishment, has attracted the attention of school districts throughout the United States.
 As mounting evidence demonstrates the long-standing system of punitive discipline to be not only ineffective in reducing behavioral incidents but to be detrimental to young people, particularly those of color, districts are increasingly turning to the research-supported practice of restorative justice.
-Despite challenges in teacher and staff buy-in, capacity building, and shifting the culture to accommodate a shift to restorative practices, school adopting this approach have already demonstrated positive results.
+Despite challenges in teacher and staff buy-in, capacity building, and reshaping culture to accommodate a shift to restorative practices, schools adopting this approach have already demonstrated positive results.

 Becoming Restorative: Three Schools Transitioning to a Restorative Practices Culture (October, 2017)

 As we continue our research in Restorative Practices (RP), The Center for Urban Education Success has been visiting schools that are making the shift to a restorative practices culture.
 Located in the urban districts of New York City and Rochester, N.Y, these schools have embraced a restorative philosophy, one that is based on a set of values quite different from those of punitive discipline –still prevalent in K-12 schools today, especially in urban areas.
 Building on the research review featured in our last brief, Restorative Practice: History, Successes, Challenges & Recommendations, this brief highlights the voices of teachers, administrators, social workers, a university professor and a student who are experiencing their schools’ culture change first hand.
 Their stories attest to the benefits and challenges of transitioning to a restorative culture.

 Restorative Practice: History, Successes, Challenges & Recommendations (June, 2017)